 - You must have thick skin.
 Parents usually criticize you vs. thanking you.

-One thing for sure, Parent Coaches have to show as much patience for their own child as for the rest of players.
+One thing for sure, Parent Coaches have to show as much patience for their own child as for the rest of the players.
 I do not think it is fair to criticize your child after every shift just because you have that option.
 And last thing….
 Have Fun!

 Hope you enjoyed this article!
 If you would like to submit your hockey story to be published on this site, we will definitely be interested and proud to display it.
 It could be anything from how your team did in a tournament, to an exceptional game your team played or an individual had.
 Please email your story and pictures to firstname.lastname@example.org